septi0/usbackup/README.md

 With all the fields except `host` being optional.
 If no user is specified, the `root` user will be used.
 If no port is specified, the default port will be used for that service.
 If no password is specified, it will try to use ssh keys (recomended way).

-**Note!** Using passwords is not recommended as they will be stored as plain text in the configuration file, instead use ssh keys for file transfers / openwrt backups and credentials files for mysql backups.
+**Note!** Using passwords is not recommended as they will be stored as plain text in the configuration file, instead use ssh keys for file transfers / configs.

 ## Systemd service